vn007/AVR_iButtonRead/README.md

 iButtonRead

-Test project to develop autonomous iButton id reader that detects arbitrary number of iButton devices on 1wire IF and display them on LCD1602 in hexadecimal format.
+Test project to develop autonomous iButtons' id reader that detects arbitrary number of iButton devices on 1wire IF and display them on LCD1602 in hexadecimal format.